-- The Licensing Authority in whose are the premises is partly or wholly situated. - The Gambling Commission - The Chief Officer of Police in whose area the premises are partly or wholly situated. - Buckinghamshire Fire & Rescue Service - Planning Authority Milton Keynes Council or Milton Keynes Development Partnership (in certain areas) - Environmental Health Milton Keynes Council (related to pollution and harm to human health) - Body competent to advise on protection of children from harm MK Together. - HM Revenue & Customs - Vessels only Navigation Authority whose statutory functions are in relation to waters where the vessel is usually moored or berthed, i.e. - Environment Agency - British Waterways Board
+- The Licensing Authority in whose are the premises is partly or wholly situated. - The Gambling Commission - The Chief Officer of Police in whose area the premises are partly or wholly situated. - Buckinghamshire & Milton Keynes Fire & Rescue Service - Planning Authority Milton Keynes City Council - Milton Keynes Development Partnership - Environmental Health Milton Keynes City Council (related to pollution and harm to human health) - Bodies competent to advise on protection of children from harm MK Together Safeguarding Partnership - HM Revenue & Customs - Vessels only Navigation Authority whose statutory functions are in relation to waters where the vessel is usually moored or berthed, i.e. - Environment Agency - British Waterways Board